Rathbun / Rathbone / Rathburn Resources

 This site is a repository of information resources for those interested in the history and genealogy of persons descended from John and Margaret (Acres) Rathbun, who decamped from Lancashire (Ditton, to be precise) to settle in North America around the year 1654.
 A large majority of people bearing the surnames Rathbun, Rathbone and Rathburn are descended from this couple, who made their home on Block Island in the Rhode Island colony.

 The owner and maintainer of this site is Michael11 Rathbun (Frank10 Lester9 William8 Joseph7 Valentine6 Daniel5 Valentine4 Joshua3 John2 John1).
-I presently reside in Frisco, Texas, USA.
+I presently reside in Austin, Texas, USA.

 Content